• Home

 • Yoga

-• Qigong
+• Tai Chi & Qigong

-• About Us
+• About me

-Yoga
+What is Yoga

 Yoga is an ancient practice originating in India that combines physical postures, breath control, meditation, and ethical principles to enhance physical, mental, and spiritual well-being.
 It promotes flexibility, strength, relaxation, and mindfulness through various styles and techniques.